iMasaruOki/hakoniwa/README.md

-# virtual network builder HAKONIWA
+# HAKONIWA, virtual network builder

 ## Synopsis

-HAKONIWA as virtual network builder.
+HAKONIWA as virtual network builder for Linux host.
-Create VMs and connect VMs via virtual network by Terraform.
+You can create VMs and connect VMs via virtual network easily using HAKONIWA.

 ## Requisite